dorukayhan/gestalt-grimoire/README.md

 - `text` (message that triggered the command)
 - `msg` ([aforementioned message's metadata](https://twurple.js.org/reference/chat/classes/ChatMessage.html))

-Avoid defining variables outside of functions in commands.mjs - `[built-in] reload` may break things otherwise.
+Avoid defining variables outside of functions in commands.mts - `[built-in] reload` may break things otherwise.
 If your command needs state (e.g. a counter), put it in a file in conf/cmdstate and load it anew every time the command is used.